 From Hoarding to Hope: Understanding People Who Hoard and How to Help Them

 142 pages; English.
 ISBN: 1506148352

 From Hoarding to Hope

-My book, From Hoarding to Hope, is an answer to some of the emails and phone calls I’ve received from people all over the globe asking for help — for themselves or for loved ones.
+From Hoarding to Hope, was written in response to some of the emails and phone calls I’ve received from people all over the globe asking for help — for themselves or for loved ones.
 Most have never encountered hoarding before and don’t know where to begin or whom to call for help.

 I began to ask myself if there was a better way to share my knowledge and experience.
 Through reflection, it became clear that I have a unique vantage point to present a holistic team approach to hoarding disorder and hoarding tendencies.

 After enjoying a very rewarding career working with individuals with hoarding disorder (privately and on the A&E television show Hoarders), I realized it was time to pull it all together in a book.